History of concubinage in the Muslim world: Social rights

 In accordance with their lesser status, if a slave fornicated they received less punishment than a free woman.
 Female slaves could also be traded freely among many men, with few, if any, apparent restrictions.
 While bearing a master's child could lead to freedom for a slave-girl, the motive that this gave female slaves to have sex with their owners was a cause of regular opposition to concubinage from free wives, and early moral stories depicted wives as the victims of concubinage.
 While a free Muslim woman was considered to be a man's honour, a slave-girl was merely property and not a man's honour.

 Medieval Muslim literature and legal documents show that those female slaves whose main use was for sexual purposes were distinguished in markets from those whose primary use was for domestic duties.
 The term suriyya was used for female slaves with whom masters enjoyed sexual relations.
 The Arabic term surriyya has been widely translated in Western scholarship as "concubine" or "slave concubine".
 In other texts they are referred to as "slaves for pleasure" or "slave-girls for sexual intercourse".
 It was not a secure status as the concubine could be traded as long as the master had not impregnated her.
 Many female slaves became concubines to their owners and bore their children.
 Others were just used for sex before being transferred.
 The allowance for men to use contraception with female slaves assisted in thwarting unwanted pregnancies.
+Withdrawal before ejaculation (azl) did not require the consent of the slave.
 Islamic law and Sunni ulama historically recognised two categories of concubines.